HistoryThis section has been translated automatically.

 ManifestationThis section has been translated automatically.

-In some patients, the disease began during puberty or after taking oral contraceptives.
+Unlike HAE types 1 and 2, HAE 3 occurs predominantly in women.
+In some patients, the disease started during puberty or after taking oral contraceptives.
 Occasionally, symptoms occurred only while taking oral contraceptives or during pregnancy.

 Clinical featuresThis section has been translated automatically.